-The Ascension Charity Classic is a PGA Champions Tour event that is debuting in 2021—a year later than planned due to the COVID-19 pandemic.
-Its home will be Norwood Hills Country Club in North County, which is in the St. Louis, Missouri area.
+The Ascension Charity Classic is a PGA Champions Tour event that debuted in 2021—a year later than planned due to the COVID-19 pandemic.
+Its home is the Norwood Hills Country Club in North County, which is in the St. Louis, Missouri area.

-The tournament will be the first major sporting event held in North County on nearly 50 years and will mark the return of the PGA Tour to the St. Louis region for the first time since 2001.
+The tournament was the first major sporting event held in North County on nearly 50 years and marked the return of the PGA Tour to the St. Louis region for the first time since 2001.
 The Enterprise Rent-A-Car Match Play Championship took place at nearby Boone Valley Golf Club in Augusta, Missouri, from 1996-2001.

 The Ascension Charity Classic is the 27th event for the PGA Champions tour, spanning 19 states and four different countries.

-The 54-hole tournament is debuting on September 10, 2021 and wraps up on September 12.
+The 54-hole tournament was on September 10, 2021 and wrapped up on September 12.
 The event features World Golf Hall of Famers and legends participating on the PGA Champions Tour.

 All proceeds from the tournament will go to charitable organizations in the North County area.
 They include the Boys & Girls Clubs of Greater St. Louis, the Urban League of Metropolitan St. Louis, and Marygrove, which is a residential facility for children and teens.

 Norwood Hills Country Club has a rich history with the PGA Tour.
 It hosted the PGA Championship in 1948, which was won by Ben Hogan, and also played host to the PGA Tour’s Greater St. Louis Golf Classic in 1972 and ’73.